2pai/wit-iot/readme-en.md

         <h1 class="text-center">✨ Jarwis</h1>
         <p>
           <small>
-            Who need a Jarvis If we can build a Jarwis *jk <br />
+            Who need a Jarvis If we can build a jarwis *jk <br />
             Build With ❤️ &nbsp; By Iqbal Syamil
           </small>
         </p>